europace/kex-vorgang-import-api/README.md

 > ⚠️ This API is continuously developed.
 Therefore we expect
 > all users to align with the "[Tolerant Reader Pattern](https://martinfowler.com/bliki/TolerantReader.html)", which requires clients to be
-> tolerant towards compatible API-Changes when reading and processing of the data.
+> tolerant towards compatible API-Changes when reading and processing the data.
 This means:
 >
 > 1. unknown properties must not result in errors
 >